sombriks/rosetta-beer-store/beer-store-service-java-spring-boot/README.md

 tasks to generate `.classpath` eclipse files, since it uses it to proper configure a java project.

+See `gradle tasks` output to see complete list of available tasks.

 ## How to run this

 Simply open a terminal on this folder and type: